-Manufacturers of Type I aircraft deicing fluids (ADF) provide dilution charts describing the lowest operational use temperature for a range of mixtures.
-Many aircraft operators adopt a standard ADF concentrate:water mixture, typically between 45:55 and 60:40, to ensure consistent compliance with FAA criteria and prescribed safety factors under the full range of anticipated OATs.
-As the OAT rises, the mixture of Type I concentrate can be reduced instead of using a standard mixture.
+Manufacturers of aircraft deicing fluids (ADF) provide dilution charts describing the lowest operational use temperature for a range of mixtures.
+As the OAT rises, the mixture of glycol can be reduced instead of using a standard mixture.
 Examples of how blending calculations are conducted are commonly provided with the product literature.
-Any use of mixtures that can be accomplished below the standard concentration will result in reduced glycol use.

-Blending can be accomplished in a variety of ways, from manual mixing of ADF in a deicing truck's tank to the desired concentration, to the use of blending technology that either automates the tank mixture process (for example, blending stations) or provides for "blending on the fly" by adjusting the mix of concentrated ADF and water fed to the deicing application nozzle.
+Blending can be accomplished in a variety of ways, from manual mixing of ADF in a deicing truck's tank to the desired concentration, to the use of blending technology that either automates the tank mixture process (for example, blending stations) or provides for "blending on the fly" by adjusting the mix of concentrated

+ADF and water fed to the deicing application nozzle.
 Recent developments in equipment technology have made the implementation of this practice more practicable and reliable, both with centralized blending stations and deicing vehicles.

-The success of this practice varies widely with climate and temperature variations.
-The greatest potential for benefits exists at airports where most deicing is conducted at milder OATs.
-Because blending to temperature is typically combined with other practices, specific documented performance data is limited.
-Various individual airport studies, as well as manufacturers' literature suggest savings reductions between about 18% and 65% per season.
+The success of this practice varies widely on the climate and temperature variations.
+The greatest potential for benefits exists at airports where deicing is conducted mostly at milder OATs.

+Because blending to temperature is typically combined with other practices, specific documented performance data is not available.
+Various individual airport studies, as well as manufacturers' literature estimate savings reductions between 29 and 50 percent per season.
 The potential reduction is greatly influenced by facility specific factors, such as typical winter weather, aircraft mix, and times of day when aircraft deicing is conducted.